Top 10 Concrete Moisture Questions

 No. The Easy Reader does not have any parts that require calibration.
 Each Smart Sensor has a calibrated unit embedded at the factory (and comes with an NIST-traceable calibration certificate), and all the Easy Reader does is simply display the information the Smart Sensor provides.
 It’s part of what makes the Rapid RH® an intelligent system that’s simple to use.

 9. Does the application of a moisture remediation product resolve, alleviate, or mitigate the effects of RH in concrete slabs that are in excess of recommended maximums?

-A mitigation product MIGHT help limit the effects of high RH in concrete slabs BUT there are a number of important factors that will determine the ultimate outcome:
+A mitigation product MIGHT help to limit the effects of high RH in concrete slabs BUT there are a number of important factors that will determine the ultimate outcome:

 - The cause of the high RH levels If additional moisture is being drawn into the concrete slab from any external source (groundwater, leaking plumbing, etc.), the internal RH levels will continue to rise even after a surface encapsulant is applied.
 A rising RH level may eventually exceed the moisture tolerance of the product and still cause moisture-related problems.